jrask/hadoop-lab/README.md

-TODO - Get more logs or create fake logs

 # Setup

 This site http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/
-has a great step by step guide to how you configure your system.
+has a great step by step guide to how you configure your system which may be helpful to look at when you follow our setup guide.

 Prereq: Java6 + JAVA_HOME satta